Cables, cables, cables!

 First, the fundamentals: Below is an ANSI/TIA/EIA-422-B (formerly RS-422) or ITU-T V.35 serial cable for connecting a Cisco router's serial port to a T1/DS1 interface.

+Here is one end of a Category 6 Ethernet cable, or more formally, ANSI/TIA/EIA-568-C.1.
 The connector is informally known as an RJ45.
-To be pedantic, that's incorrect: it is really an 8P8C modular connector.
+To be pedantic, it is really an 8P8C modular connector.

 Why is "RJ45" incorrect?
 The RJ45 standard refers to the physical connector and the wiring pattern.
 A true RJ45 was used for an analog telephone connection and was intended for use with a high-speed modem.
 Pins 5 and 4 were the tip and ring, respectively, of a single telephone line, and pins 7 and 8 were a programming resistor.